meng-jack/reactor-saves/README.md

 You should only be copying files in the `.base64` file types and using only `.json` file formats to view my saves "visually" and not using them as a way to import the save.

+JSON files are rarely updated so if you want to make a JSON file for a save, send a PR!

 This is also that the import save decryptor interprets everything in base64

 ### Issues